Hometown - YA Fiction - Work in Progress

 So the Briggs game shouldn’t have

-Briggs, the black school, against Stonewall High, the white school.
-Yeah, we
+school, against Stonewall High, the white school.
+Yeah, we had four black guys

-had four black guys on our squad, just like Briggs had a few white dudes, but as
+on our squad, just like Briggs had a few white dudes, but as we stood there,

-that way.
 They’d wanted it that way.

 When Briggs took the opening